Attachment Of Earnings

 No Trace, No Fee

 As mentioned, we have no trace, no fee agreements on our cases.
 If we cannot provide a full report with the details you are looking for, you do not have to pay anything.
 If you pay and later find that the information you are provided through our trace report is incorrect, it counts as a “no trace.”
 In that case, you can use our recheck request section in order to have us look through the details of our report once again.
 If we cannot make any amendments and we cannot find that the information provided is, in fact, accurate and verified, we will provide a refund.

 An Attachment of Earnings is an invaluable method for creditors looking to get their money from debtors that do all they can to avoid paying.
-Our employment tracking methods can be just what you need to make sure they don’t get away without paying.
+Our employment tracing methods can be just what you need to make sure they don’t get away without paying.